henry2004y/Vlasiator.jl/docs/src/manual.md

 * Simulation log file tracking
 * Converting VLSV to VTK format
 * Parallel post-processing
+* Finding X-point and O-point in 2D reconnection

 Feel free to check those out and try on your data!